GregoryPauwelsGP/ReCAP_handson/README.md

 (Application Info → Open Page Map)
 2. Select the Books table and locate the Stock field.
-3. Configure the Criticality property: o	Bind it to the stockCriticality field you just added. o	Enable “With Icon” under Criticality Representation.
+3. Configure the Criticality property:
+  -	Bind it to the stockCriticality field you just added.
+  -	Enable “With Icon” under Criticality Representation.
 4. Save and refresh your application.
 ________________________________________